 There is a chance that whatever fails to kill you just leaves you mentally or physically incapacitated.
 This can leave you unable to make financial or medical decisions or run your day-to-day affairs.
 If you have a will or trust but no documents addressing courses of action if you are incapacitated, you leave your family members in uncomfortable limbo.

 You likely want to assure someone can access your bank accounts and investments, make business transactions if you are self-employed, pick up your mail, and even access your safety deposit box.
 An estate planning attorney recommends a Power of Attorney along with your will or trust.
 This document appoints an agent to handle these affairs if you become incapable of doing so.

 Besides finances and business, you must also consider healthcare.
 Advanced directives and health care powers of attorney indicate your treatment preferences and appoint a representative to make medical decisions for you in the event of incapacitation.
 It makes your preferences well-known, for example, whether you wish to have your life sustained by artificial means.
 This eases decision-making for your family members because no matter how deep they are in grief, they at least have little doubt as to what you want.

 Another service provided by your estate planning attorney is representation during the probate process.
 When you die, it is easier for loved ones to know that one telephone call to your attorney starts probate.
 There is no attorney search or questions about the location of your will.
 Since people are not at their logical best when they are grieving, having one contact point for your estate plan and probate needs makes this ordeal much easier.

 There is an estate attorney near you in West Linn, OR who serves Washington, Multnomah, Marion, and Clackamas counties.
-Avoid the do-it-yourself approach and contact Gruber & Associates, P.C. to schedule a consultation.
+Avoid the do-it-yourself approach and contact Diane L. Gruber, Attorney at Law, to schedule a consultation.